github-pfeifer-syscon-de/glglobe/README.md

   look for "$host_os" = "mingw32"
 </pre>
 I have no current solution for the adapation of the timezones for windows.
-So no timezone display there (only local time).
+So no timezone display there (only utc).

 ## Configuration